Evolution of networks with multiple junctions: Introduction

-In higher codimension, an interesting problem is the curvature flow of a network in the Euclidean $n$--dimensional space, which was first considered in~\cite[Section~6]{schulzewhite}, obtaining a short time existence result analogous to Theorem~\ref{evolnonreg}, but only with initial triple junctions but no higher order junctions.

-In this paper, after introducing regular networks, their flow by curvature and having described their basic properties (Sections~\ref{notation} and~\ref{basiccomp}), we extend in Section~\ref{smtm} a revisited version (see~\cite{mannovtor}) of the above short time existence theorem of L.~Bronsard and F.~Reitich to general regular initial networks satisfying some compatibility conditions at the triple junctions (Theorems~\ref{2compexist0} and~\ref{smoothexist}).
-This will be the basis to obtain a short time existence result of the flow, Theorem~\ref{c2shorttime}, for every initial regular network of class $C^2$, in Section~\ref{smtm2}.
-To achieve this, we recall in Section~\ref{kestimates} the basic estimates (proved in~\cite{mannovtor}) holding along the evolution of a regular network, which will be used throughout all the paper.\\ The first consequence of such estimates is that if the lengths of the curves stay away from zero, as $t$ goes to the maximal time $T$ of smooth existence of the flow, the maximum of the modulus of the curvature has to diverge (Corollary~\ref{kexplod}).
+After introducing regular networks, their flow by curvature, and some basic properties (Sections~\ref{notation} and~\ref{basiccomp}), we extend, in Section~\ref{smtm}, the above well--posedness theorem to general regular networks (Theorem~\ref{2compexist0}).
+Moreover, we also show an analogous result in suitable Sobolev spaces (Theorem~\ref{wellposednessSobolev}).

+In Section~\ref{kestimates} we generalize to any regular network the integral estimates proved in~\cite{mannovtor} for a triod, which are needed to prove Theorem~\ref{c2shorttime} and will be actually used throughout the whole paper.
+A consequence of such estimates is the fact that if the lengths of the curves are bounded away from zero, as $t$ goes to the maximal time $T$ of existence of the flow, the maximum of the modulus of the curvature must go to $+\infty$ (Corollary~\ref{kexplod} and Theorem~\ref{curvexplod-general}).
-The problem of the uniqueness of the flow (which is also discussed in Sections~\ref{smtm} and~\ref{smtm2}) is actually quite delicate and does not have a clear answer at the moment.
-Even for an initial smooth regular network, we are able to show uniqueness only in the special class of smooth flows, while one should expect uniqueness in the natural class of curvature flows which are simply $C^2$ in space and $C^1$ in time (as it happens for the motion by curvature of a closed curve).
-The difficulty in getting such conclusion is due to the lack of a direct application of the {\em maximum principle}, which is the main tool to get estimates on the geometric quantities during the flow, due to the presence of the $3$--points which behave as ``boundary'' points (whereas from a ``distributional point of view'' they more behave like ``interior'' points).

-After discussing the existence and uniqueness of a curvature flow on a maximal time interval, we try to generalize the analysis of the motion by curvature of closed curves in the Euclidean plane, employing a mix of PDE's, variational and differential geometry techniques.
-To this aim, in Section~\ref{monotonsec} we recall Huisken's monotonicity formula for mean curvature flow, which holds also for the evolution of a network and we introduce the rescaling procedures used to get blow--up limits at the maximal time of smooth existence (discussed in Section~\ref{geosec}), in order to describe the singularities of the flow (and possibly exclude them, under some hypotheses).